Process events with serverless code

 Azure has more certifications than any other cloud provider.
 View the comprehensive list.

 Choose the hosting plan that fits your business needs

-Scale automatically and only pay for compute resources when your functions are running.
-On the Consumption plan, instances of the Functions host will be dynamically added and removed based on the number of incoming events.
+Scale automatically and pay only for compute resources when your functions are running.
+Instances of the Functions host are dynamically added and removed based on the number of incoming events.

 Azure App Service plan

-Run Functions within an App Service plan at regular App Service plan rates.
-Good fit for long-running operations, as well as when more predictive scaling and costs are required.
+Run Functions at regular App Service plan rates.
+It’s a good fit for long running operations, as well as when more predictive scaling and costs are required.